tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 non-duplicative handshake messages or fragments which have not been processed or buffered.
 Otherwise, deadlock can ensue.

-During the handshake.
-ACKs only cover the current outstanding flight (this is possible because DTLS is generally a lockstep protocol).
+During the handshake, ACKs only cover the current outstanding flight (this is possible because DTLS is generally a lockstep protocol).
 Thus, an ACK from the server would not cover both the ClientHello and the client's Certificate.
 Implementations can accomplish this by clearing their ACK